JustinLove/ai_showdown/README.md

 - If you are using any files from the vanilla AI, run `grunt copy:vanilla`
 - `grunt build` (also the default task) will mashup files into the local directory
 - `grunt mod` will copy the local files into a runnable server mod.
-- copy the generated `server-script/lobby/commander_manager.js` into a copy of PA

 ### Details